asfadmin/Discovery-SearchAPI/unit_tests/TestingReadMe.md

 #### All Yaml Tests:
    + Custom Global Tags at top of Yaml:
-    (These get overriden if the custom arguments are used in command) 'api: [DEV|TEST|PROD]' => set default api for all tests in file.
+    (These get overridden if the custom arguments are used in command) 'api: [DEV|TEST|PROD]' => set default api for all tests in file.
         (More coming soon...)